NewStrangeWorlds/neoVULCAN/docs_src/code_architecture.rst

     loaded file and re-validated by Pydantic.

 ``src/make_chemistry_jax.py``
-    Reads the network file, applies stoichiometric algebra symbolically through SymPy, and emits ``src/chemistry_jax.py`` — a self-contained JAX module exposing the layer-wise right-hand side ``chemdf(y, M, k)``, the per-layer Jacobian ``chem_jac_blocks``, the Gibbs free energies, and the species metadata.
-This is the only place where SymPy is used; the production solver does not depend on it.
-It is invoked automatically by ``vulcan.py`` (and by ``vulcan_api.VulcanChemistry.initialize`` with
+    Reads the network file and compiles it into small stoichiometry tables (reactant indices and stoichiometries per reaction direction, third-body powers, and pre-sorted scatter lists for the right-hand side and for the non-zero Jacobian entries).
+It emits ``src/chemistry_jax.py`` — the tables as array literals plus fixed JAX kernels that consume them, exposing the layer-wise right-hand side ``chemdf(y, M, k)``, the analytic per-layer Jacobian ``chem_jac_blocks``, the Gibbs free energies, and the species metadata.
+No symbolic algebra is involved.
+It is invoked automatically by ``vulcan.py`` (and by
+    ``vulcan_api.VulcanChemistry.initialize`` with
     ``regenerate_chemistry=True``) unless ``-n`` is passed.